2025 Newfoundland and Labrador municipal elections

-Municipal elections were held in Newfoundland and Labrador on October 2, 2025.
-They were held in cities, towns and in local service districts.
+Municipal elections in Newfoundland and Labrador were held on October 2, 2025.
+Voters in the Canadian province of Newfoundland and Labrador elected mayors, councillors, and all other elected officials in all of the province's municipalities and local service districts.
+Municipal elections in the province are non-partisan.

 In 2024, the date of the election was changed from September 30, 2025 to avoid clashing with the National Day for Truth and Reconciliation.
 Municipal elections in the provincial capital of St. John's were postponed until October 8, 2025 due to the ongoing Canada Post strike.
 The election in Small Point-Adam's Cove-Blackhead-Broad Cove was deferred until April 14, 2026 as the town is recovering from the damage incurred by the Kingston wildfire.